Dearborn Wolverines gain real-world experience through internships

 Hear from students across UM-Dearborn’s four colleges who furthered their career goals over the summer.

-Caroline Tepper outside of the Ford World Headquarters building in Dearborn.
+Caroline Tepper outside of the Ford Motor Company World Headquarters in Dearborn where she completed in internship over the summer.
+Photo by Julianne Lindsey

 Caroline Tepper outside the Ford Motor Company World Headquarters in Dearborn, where she completed an internship over the summer.